Analysis: Jadeveon Clowney watch continues for Seahawks. But there’s no apparent end in sight

 In fact, on Pro Football Talk’s list of the top 50 free agents, only two remain unaccounted for — Clowney and Tampa Bay quarterback Jameis Winston, who were also the first overall picks in back-to-back years in 2014 and 2015.

-And as the days of Clowney quiet have progressed, one growing thought around the league is that Clowney could take a while to find a new team, with some wondering if he could even wait into training camp.
+One growing thought around the league is that Clowney could take a while to find a new team, with some wondering if he could even wait into training camp.

 Now, that sentence deserves the quick caveat that there’s been so little real info on this that anything could conceivably still happen — Clowney could well be picking a team as this is being written for all anyone seems to really know.